Derbyshire homes evacuated as man arrested on suspicion of explosive offences

 During a search, officers found some “suspicious items” and have arrested a man.

-Officers said the Strutt Centre in Derby Road will act as a rest centre for evacuated people.
+Officers said the Strutt Centre, a nearby community centre, will act as a rest centre for evacuated people.

+One resident, who was at the Thorn Tree Inn pub – which sits on the edge of the police cordon, said: “From what I can gather, the police have been knocking on the houses, advising people to leave.
+They’ve not forced them but advised them to go out.

+“They’ve told them they’ll ring when it’s safe to return and they’re opening up the Strutt Community Centre for people who live in that area to go to tonight.”

+Derbyshire Constabulary said there was no indication as to how long the evacuation and road closures will be in place.

+Officers said the cordon has been put in place around properties on Acorn Way, Acorn Drive, Swinney Lane and Swinney Bank, on the advice of an Explosive Ordnance Disposal team.

-A spokesperson said: “As a result of the cordon Acorn Drive is closed at its junction with Mill Street and Swinney Lane is closed between its junction with Mill Street and just after the junction with Swinney Bank.
+Acorn Drive remains closed at its junction with Mill Street and Swinney Lane is closed between its junction with Mill Street and just after the junction with Swinney Bank.

-“At this time there is no indication as to how long the evacuation and road closures will be in place – and we will update our channels as soon as further information is available.”